pw_status#

 In some contexts it is useful to track the first error encountered while

 allowing execution to continue.
-Manually writing out if
+Manually writing out if statements to check

 and then assign quickly becomes verbose, and doesn’t explicitly highlight the